A quick note on the creating process.

 I knew next to nothing about recording audio (shameful, given the number of years I've been playing guitar), and now I know slightly more.
 The Zoom H4N I was using has an awful preamp hiss when you boost the recording level all the way.
 Lesson learned.

 As for the over exposure ...
 I'll be honest: it didn't bother me all that much.
 The most important component of my work is the "human element," and that part felt locked in for me.
-But I took his advice and scheduled a time with Lloyd to re-do.
+But I took his advice and scheduled a time with Jeremiah to re-do.

 Ok, so here's the original:

-We liked how it turned out, but in addition to my previously mentioned technical errors, Lloyd was not thrilled about his mispronouncing the same latin phrase I used above.
+We liked how it turned out, but in addition to my previously mentioned technical errors, Jeremiah was not thrilled about his mispronouncing the same latin phrase I used above.
 (In the heat of filming, I thought it was tongue-in-cheek intentional.)

 For the second go-round.
 I hung a blanket from my backdrop stand to dampen the natural reverb and changed my audio capture set up, going in direct from the guitar and putting the mic up close, while also using the built-in H4N mics to capture the room tone.